tensorforce/tensorforce/UPDATE_NOTES.md

 we are continuously implementing small updates and bug fixes, which will not be tracked here in detail but through github issues.

+17th March

+- Merged PR to allow component loading.
+This now enables loading of pretrained networks without having to load a matching graph, thus enabling supervised pretraining.
+See FAQ for examples.

 10th March

 - Added Prototype of prioritised replay in pure TensorFlow, still under construction and not